-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 [X] For the quarterly period ended September 25, 2011.
-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT of 1934 For the transition period from to to Commission file number 0-3189 NATHAN'S FAMOUS, INC. (Exact name of registrant as specified in its charter) 11-3166443 Delaware (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) One Jericho Plaza, Second Floor - Wing A, Jericho, New York 11753 (Address of principal executive offices) (Zip Code) (516) 338-8500 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \underline{X} No $\underline{\ }$ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes X No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company. reporting company" in Rule 12b-2 of the Exchange Act.
-(Check One): Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting company (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\underline{\hspace{0.2cm}}$ No $\underline{\hspace{0.2cm}}$ At October 26, 2011, an aggregate of 4,968,887 shares of the registrant's common stock, par value of \$.01, were outstanding.
+Washington, D.C.
+20549 (Mark One) [X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended December 25, 2011.
+OR [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT of 1934 For the transition period from to Commission file number 0-3189 NATHAN'S FAMOUS, INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 11-3166443 (I.R.S.
+Employer Identification No.) One Jericho Plaza, Second Floor - Wing A, Jericho, New York 11753 (Address of principal executive offices) (Zip Code) (516) 338-8500 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes X No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes X No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check One): Large accelerated filer

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\underline{\hspace{0.2cm}}$ No $\underline{\hspace{0.2cm}}$

+At February 3, 2012, an aggregate of 4,349,005 shares of the registrant's common stock, par value of \$.01, were outstanding.